“Hi honeys, I’m home!”

 Less bloody alternatives

 If you don’t like violent video games, or if you have younger kids for whom such games are not appropriate, there are other options.
-Try steering your children towards “real-time strategy” (RTS) games, like Civilization, Risk, Age of Empire, and Starcraft.
+Try steering your children toward “real-time strategy” (RTS) games, such as Civilization, Risk, Age of Empire, and Starcraft.

 Take caution: warfare lurks in this genre too.
 But it’s far more subtle — with more emphasis on other, less lethal activities — including exploration, managing an economy, and building construction.
 Meanwhile, you get the gift every parent wants for his or her child: cognitive gain.
 A 2013 study at Brock University in Canada found that students who played strategic video games reported that gaming increased their problem-solving skills and that these enhanced skills led, in turn, to better grades.
 A 2013 South Korea study that conducted brain scans on the nation’s professional Starcraft gamers found enhanced cortical thickness in three brain regions and concluded “long-term playing of online games is associated with… cognitive flexibility.”
 (Tip: Starcraft II’s three-dimensionality boosts four brain regions that are not enhanced playing two-dimensional Starcraft I).

 Two additional strategic videos recommended by psychologist Christopher Ferguson include LEGO video games (for age 6 and up) and Europa Universalis, which Ferguson admires for its “real high cognitive load.”

 If you want 100 percent peaceful play, try Tetris, the block-fitting puzzle game that packs skulls with smarts instead of bullets.
 Japanese researchers reported that Tetris, practiced 15 minutes a day, five days a week for four weeks, led to improved attention and visual-spatial ability.